Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 Your listing has now been updated, and the Consumer Account will be able to see the new table.

 <!-- ------------------------ -->
-## Consumer Account - Automate Scoering Pipeline
+## Consumer Account - Automate Scoring Pipeline
 Duration: 2

 Switch over to the Consumer Account, and you should see the newly shared table in the databases tab.
 If not, click the ellipsis and click "Refresh".
 Screenshot below.